-In addition, from an objective point of view that includes "validity as a medium-to-long-term corporate value enhancement process based on environmental (E) and societal (S) factors," the Company's Board of Directors continuously monitors "the consistency between the Company's management policy and the business model and strategies," as well as "the execution of business by the management team and the progress of management strategies," by checking the implementation status of specific projects.
+In addition, from an objective point of view that includes "validity as a medium-to-long-term corporate value enhancement process based on environmental (E) and societal (S) factors," the

+Company's Board of Directors continuously monitors "the consistency between the Company's management policy and the business model and strategies," as well as "the execution of business by the management team and the progress of management strategies," by checking the implementation status of specific projects.

-\CRM (Consumer Relationship Management): A management method that utilizes accumulated customer information, such as their purchase histories for personalized sales promotion and other purposes, enhancing a continual connection with customers
+\\CRM (Consumer Relationship Management): A management system that uses customers' information (purchase histories, etc.) for personalized sales promotion and other uses, aiming to achieve a continual connection with customers